Why are the quotes I’m getting so expensive?

 I really want solar, but I can’t afford those prices… What are my options?

 The state of Ohio has created a network of banks that have the backing of the state Department of Energy to provide low interest loans.
 That’s one option.
 The other option is to DO IT YOURSELF!
 There is a wealth of information on the internet that you can use to educate yourself about solar and all the steps and regulations you’ll need to follow to install a system meeting all the safety, zoning, and electrical codes and be in compliance with village, town, county and state requirements.
 You can start by browsing the Helpful Links at the left side of each page on this website.
 Once you have a good grasp of the specifics about solar and how it might fit your needs, you can enlist my services to help assure that you’ve found the best pricing for your components and that you don’t overlook any of the permits, planning and installation details needed to install a SAFE, efficient, and code compliant system!
 My modest consulting fee generally pays for itself in system cost savings and experiencing no costly or dangerous mistakes during installation!
-I also offer hardware (everything EXCEPT the panels) well below pricing you will find anywhere else…
+I also offer hardware WELL BELOW pricing you will find anywhere else…

 What about PAYBACK time, REBATES, and GRANTS?

 During 2010 an Ohio Department of Energy Grant was available that covered 1/3 of the system cost.
 These grants were VERY quickly exhausted.
 The fiscal year for the grant system runs July to July, and they are filled on a first come first served basis each year.
 This leaves THREE other ways to pay off your solar investment:

 1: Until 2030 the Federal Government will refund 26% of your solar system cost on your tax return via form 5695 (residential energy credits) until this policy expires in 2030 or is extended.
 No telling how long it will last after that, or if Biden or our next president will change anything in his or her administration.